 What are the best exercises for cyclists?

-Focus on posterior chain: back squats, Bulgarian split squats, Romanian deadlifts, step-ups, and anti-rotation core work (pallof press, dead bugs).
+Focus on posterior chain: Bulgarian split squats, single-leg deadlifts and hip hinges, hip thrusts, step-ups, presses, and anti-rotation core work (pallof press, dead bugs).
 These target the muscles that produce power on the bike while addressing the imbalances that cycling creates.

 Will strength training make me slower on the bike?

 No — if programmed correctly.
 Cycling-specific S&C targets neuromuscular adaptations (more force per contraction) without significant muscle mass gain.
-Heavy loads, low reps (3-6), long rest periods.
-Bodybuilding-style training (8-15 reps) risks adding unnecessary weight.
+Meaningful, controlled load in the 6-10 rep range with 2-3 reps in reserve, long rest periods.
+Bodybuilding-style training (8-15 reps to failure) risks adding unnecessary weight.
 Our S&C course has the complete programme with video instruction.